A Tanzania Safari

 Where you want to go

 Where you go makes a big difference to what you pay.
-Hit up the Serengeti, Ngorongoro Crater or Nyerere National Park (formerly Selous Game Reserve) and you’ll pay for the privilege.
+Hit up Serengeti National Park, Ngorongoro Crater or Nyerere National Park (formerly Selous Game Reserve) and you’ll pay for the privilege.
 Aim for lesser-known parks such as Katavi, Saadani or Arusha National Parks and you’ll still see a fabulous array of wildlife (and sometimes of an even greater variety than if you just stuck to the Serengeti).
-And, what’s more, park entry fees and accommodation will often cost you less than in Tanzania’s big-name parks.
+And, what’s more, park entry fees and accommodations will often cost you less than in Tanzania’s big-name parks.
 A win all round!

 • 8